The Multi-Instrument (EVE-RHESSI) DEM for Solar Flares, and Implications for Non-Thermal Emission: Introduction

 \section{Introduction}

-Solar flare X-ray emission is commonly characterized as either ``thermal'' or ``non-thermal.''
+Solar flare X-ray emission is commonly characterized as either ``thermal'' or ``non-thermal'' \citep{fletcher2011}.
 In the standard flare model \citep[e.g.,] []{shibata1996} the thermal component is ``soft'' X-ray emission due to bremsstrahlung radiation from a heated plasma, and the non-thermal component is ``hard'' X-ray emission due to bremsstrahlung from a beam of particles (usually assumed to be electrons) accelerated in a reconnection-related process in the solar corona.
 (See, for example, the review by \citealt{benz2017}).

-The relative magnitudes and timing of the hard and soft components are illustrated in Figure~\ref{fig:light_curve}, which shows X-ray emission observed by {\rhessi} \citep[\textit{Reuven Ramaty High Energy Solar Spectroscopic Imager};][]{lin2002} and {\goes} \citep[\textit{Geostationary Operational Environmental Satellite};][]{donnelly1977} from a solar flare that occurred on 2011 February 15.
-The {\rhessi} light curves in the energy bands of 6--12~keV, 12--25~keV, 25--50~keV, and 50--100~keV show typical behavior; the lowest energy (thermal ``soft'' X-ray) emission is gradual, the highest energy (non-thermal ``hard'' X-ray) emission is impulsive, and the intermediate energy emission shows both characteristics.
+The relative magnitudes and timing of the hard and soft components are illustrated in Figure~\ref{fig:light_curve}, which shows X-ray emission observed by the \textit{Reuven Ramaty High Energy Solar Spectroscopic Imager} \citep[{\rhessi};][]{lin2002} and by the \textit{Geostationary Operational Environmental Satellite} \citep[{\goes};][]{donnelly1977} X-ray Sensor from a solar flare that occurred on 2011 February 15.
+The {\rhessi} light curves in the energy bands of 6--12~keV, 12--25~keV, 25--50~keV, and 50--100~keV show typical behavior; the lowest energy (thermal ``soft'' X-ray) emission is gradual, the highest energy (non-thermal ``hard'' X-ray) emission is impulsive, and the intermediate-energy emission shows both characteristics.
 Flares typically exhibit the ``Neupert Effect,'' in which the derivative of the gradual soft X-ray time profile is similar to the time profile of impulsive hard X-rays \citep{neupert1968}.

-Since the thermal and non-thermal emissions apparently overlap in energy, it has been a difficult problem to find a low-energy limit for the electrons responsible for the non-thermal emission, with estimates as low as 5--6~keV \citep{kane1992} to values as high as 50~keV or more \citep{sui2007, warmuth2009} and many values in between \citep{aschwanden2016}.
-This value is important for determination of the energy released in non-thermal electrons; a difference of 10~keV in this parameter can result in orders of magnitude changes in the total energy required for the flare.
+Since the thermal and non-thermal emissions overlap in energy, it has been a difficult problem to find a low-energy limit for the electrons responsible for the non-thermal emission, with estimates ranging from as low as 5--6~keV \citep{kane1992} to values as high as 50~keV or more \citep{sui2007, warmuth2009} and many values in between \citep{aschwanden2016}.
+This value is important for determination of the energy released in non-thermal electrons; a difference of just 10~keV in this parameter can result in orders of magnitude changes in the total energy required for the flare.